-The annual payment is made in January and is currently \$55-59 million through 2029, decreasing to \$44 million through 2043 with the final payment of \$9.2 million occurring in 2045.
-Interest will taper off in 15 years, shifting the full amount of the annual payment to be applied towards the principal balance.
+The annual payment is made in January.
+It is \$55-59 million through 2029, then decreases to \$44 million through 2043 with the final \$9.2 million payment in 2045.
+There are two portions to the repayment: interest bearing and non-interest bearing.
+The interest bearing is paid first and will be paid off in 2036.
+The remaining portion of the repayment is non-interest bearing, starting in 2036.